 So far you have added the necessary pages to your website, and it’s time to dive into the design and editing part.

-What we like most about Squarespace is that it has no learning curve involved, so if you’re a beginner who is designing their first site, Squarespace is probably the best site builder you could use.
+What we like most about Squarespace is that it has no learning curve involved, so if you’re a beginner designing your first site, Squarespace is probably the best site builder you can use.
 And, the process of editing your pages is proof of that.

 Here we’re editing our homepage.
-Squarespace editor allows you to modify different elements, blocks, sections, header, footer, change the background images, font, and the overall design of your page.
+The Squarespace editor allows you to modify different elements, blocks, sections, header, and footer, and change the background images, font, and overall design of your page.

 Similarly, if you click on an image, you’ll get options to change the formatting of the section, content width, alignment, background image, and even the theme’s colors (like White Minimal, Light Minimal, Dark Bold, etc)